Quetzalkoatl/restaurant_menu/README.md

 # restaurant menu
-A simple Vue project which represents menu with different pages and food categories
+A simple Vue project which represents menu with different pages and food categories.